-Villa Voyage is an imposing double-height pavilion oriented along the beachfront to make the most of the magnificent sea vistas – 26 metres of bi-fold and sliding doors open onto a spacious ironwood deck with free-form infinity pool, beyond which turquoise-tipped breakers claim the fine white sand.
+At the heart of Villa Voyage is an imposing double-height pavilion, oriented along the beachfront to make the most of the magnificent sea vistas.
+Here, 26 metres of bi-fold and sliding glass doors open onto a spacious ironwood deck with a free-form infinity pool, beyond which turquoise-tipped breakers claim the fine white sand.
 The open-plan living area takes up the lion’s share of the pavilion.
-At one end is the dining area, bar and guests’ kitchen and, beyond, the chef’s kitchen; at the opposite end is the master bedroom suite and a second bedroom suite.
-Stairs lead to the mezzanine level where a galleried walkway overlooking the sitting area below leads to the two mezzanine ocean suites at either end.A separate pavilion set in the garden, within the villa’s walled compound, houses the fifth bedroom suite, and a third discreetly-placed building by the villa’s entrance is used as staff quarters..
+At one end is the dining area, bar and guests’ kitchen and, beyond, the staff kitchen.
+The opposite end houses the master bedroom suite and a second bedroom suite.
+Stairs lead to the mezzanine level, where a galleried walkway overlooking the sitting area below leads to the two mezzanine ocean suites at either end.A separate pavilion set in the garden, within the villa’s walled compound, houses the fifth bedroom suite, and a third discreetly-placed building by the villa’s entrance is used as staff quarters..

 OUTDOOR LIVINGBridging the pavilion and the beach is an huge ironwood deck overlooking the turquoise waters of Sandy Bay, with a 15m x 5m free-form tension-edge pool big enough for swimming laps yet with a shallow platform for relaxation.
 Equally evident here is the exquisite attention to design detail found within the villa.
 Poolside beanbags, sun loungers and daybeds invite indolence, and a shoreline pergola provides shade for two defined areas: an over-size daybed platform inches away from the beach for sea-breeze siestas and sunset cocktails, and semi-circular seating curved around a teak table laden with shells – the perfect spot for a leisurely breakfast.
 Stylized animal-print cushions add just the right touch of glamour, and at night the area is transformed by clever ambient lighting that illuminates the palms and bathes the pool in changing colours.